Pediatric and Adult Congenital Heart Disease

-These and other conditions may be treated with mediation, minimally invasive procedures, or cardiac surgery.
+These and other conditions may be treated with medication, minimally invasive procedures, or cardiac surgery.
 Some patients may require a combination of treatments.
 Treatment is determined based on the severity of disease and symptoms.
 For patients who are only mildly affected with a disease, treatment may not be required.

 Adults and children with congenital heart disease should be monitored by a heart specialist regardless of the severity of the disease.
 Many people with congenital heart disease are at higher risk for an infection of the heart (endocarditis) and should be aware of special precautions needed to prevent infection.